ahanna1997/Windows-Active-Directory-Troubleshooting-Lab/README.md

 Subnet mask:255.255.255.0

-Default gateway:Leave Empty
+Default gateway:192.168.1.10 (Here we use the IP address of the of the Windows Server 2025 because the machines will be connecting or talking  our windows Server)

 At the bottom make sure you click:

-Preferred DNS:192.168.1.10 (Here we use the Ip address of the of the Windows Server 2025 because the machines will be connecting or talking  our windows Server)
+Preferred DNS:Leave Empty

 <img width="400" height="654" alt="Image" src="https://github.com/user-attachments/assets/d56bfeca-aa2f-464d-921e-061461a8f85d" />